 Cleaning a toilet is one of the ways you can make your home a healthier place.
 You should clean your toilet with a disinfectant solution at least once a week to get rid of bacteria and viruses.
 Knowing how to clean a toilet the right way with the appropriate cleaning supplies can make the job easier and more effective.
 This guide gives you step-by-step instructions on the best way to clean a toilet.

-Gather Toilet Cleaning Supplies
+Toilet Cleaning Supplies

 Toilets are covered in germs, so it's important to have the right cleaning supplies on hand to combat any dirt and bacteria.
 Here's what you'll need to get the job done:

-- Toilet brush with stiff bristles loosen and remove stains.
+- Toilet brush with stiff bristles.

 - Bleach can be diluted with water and used for cleaning a stained toilet, but it may affect your porcelain.